Jing-Gu/fullstack-cms/backend/README.md

 http://127.0.0.1:8000/api/v1/portfolios/{revenue-fixe}/reports/{uuid}

-[ x ] The user can read the exisitng report. - GET
+[ x ] The user can read the existing report. - GET

 [   ] The user can modify the existing report. - PUT / PATCH ?